 - National origin

 Civil Rights Legal Issues

-Civil rights encompass the basic human rights that all Americans are guaranteed by the U.S. Constitution.
-Federal and state constitutional law, statutes, administrative regulations, and judicial interpretation have defined and expanded these civil rights over time.
+Civil rights encompass the basic human rights that all Americans are guaranteed by the United States Constitution.
+Federal and state law, statutes, administrative regulations, and judicial interpretation have defined and expanded these civil rights over time.

 The U.S. Supreme Court, along with its state counterparts, has played a critical role in helping to define civil rights law.
 The High Court has repeatedly ruled that civil rights imply a right to privacy, even though the U.S. Constitution does not explicitly grant this right.

 The many sources of civil rights and the fact that courts often modify or clarify these rights make civil rights law one of the most complex areas of practice, and many civil rights lawyers spend years gaining experience to become effective advocates for your rights.